Best $800 Gaming PC Build

 It comes ready to play as it supports PCIe Version 4.0 due to the socket AM4 platform.

 Your games and media will look better than ever while running at over 100 frames per second, and this is going to include some of the most demanding games available.
 You can play games on high settings or even max settings and it’ll all run smoothly.
+Video editing is also made easy with this CPU, so it’s a great addition to this gaming rig.

 AMD has also taken care of any overheating issues with the Wraith Stealth CPU Cooler.
 This black cooling system is going to ensure the temperature never goes higher than 95-degrees Celcius.